gideonadeti/task-manager/docs/API.md

-# Task Manager API Documentation
+# Taskflow API Documentation

 ## Overview

-The Task Manager API is a RESTful API that provides endpoints for managing tasks and groups.
+The Taskflow API is a RESTful API that provides endpoints for managing tasks and groups.
 All endpoints require authentication via Clerk and return JSON responses.

 **Base URL**: `https://your-domain.com/api` (development: `http://localhost:3000/api`)